UMMMM-GUYSSS/Freedns-link-checker/README.md

 How To use

 Setup
-Step 1 Install required depenices, pip install opencv-python and pip install pyautogui pyperclip pillow
+Install required depenices, pip install opencv-python and pip install pyautogui pyperclip pillow

-Step 2 go to https://live.glseries.net/ and create an account for it, after you create you account go to https://live.glseries.net/dashboard and create an api token write them down for later
+go to https://live.glseries.net/ and create an account for it, after you create you account go to https://live.glseries.net/dashboard and create an api token write them down for later

-Step 3 download the python script replace Example_Api_Token with the token from glseries,
+Step 1 download the python script and run it enter in your api key and what blocker you want to check links for

-Step 4 In the same folder the python script is in add two txt files unblocked.txt and links.txt Unblocked links will go in unblocked.txt and links you wanna check go in links.txt
+Step 2 In the same folder the python script is in add 2 txt files unblocked.txt and links.txt Unblocked links will go in unblocked.txt and links you wanna check go in links.txt